 St George and the Dragon

-Like most Asam works, the church is simply breathtaking.
-(Read more about the Asam Brothers here) You can’t just walk through and say, “I’ve seen it”.
-Sit, and LOOK.
+As most Asam works, the church is simply breathtaking.
+(Read more about the Asam Brothers here) You can’t just walk through and say, “I’ve seen it.”
+Sit and look up.
 The Asam brothers, and later Cosmas’s son Franz, covered every surface with a story.
-Paintings, Friezes (dimensional sculptures in the wall), and Sculptures (even one of Cosmas himself laughing down at you!).
+Paintings, Friezes (dimensional sculptures on the wall), and Sculptures (even one of Cosmas himself laughing down at you!).
 Color and gold.
-I try to imagine what it must be like for the monks… then and now…to sit in that place and experience the history of Christianity all around you.
+I try to imagine what it must be like for the monks, then and now, to sit in that place and experience the history of Christianity all around you.

 Changes for the Monastery

-From 1804 to 1812 Germany underwent a period of secularization and mediatistation.
-Which meant that many small principalities from the Holy Roman Empire coalesced into larger states (basically it went from over 300 to just 39) and a lot of religious entities lost their status, and became secular.
+From 1804 to 1812, Germany underwent a period of secularization and mediatistation.
+Many small principalities from the Holy Roman Empire coalesced into larger states (basically, it went from over 300 to just 39), and a lot of religious entities lost their status and became secular.
 The brewery and much of the land surrounding the Kloster were sold off.
 The church itself became a parish church for the area.

 Kloster Museum

-The museum may be small, but it’s a nice place to step out of the heat on a warm day.
+The museum may be small, but it’s a pleasant place to escape the heat on a warm day.
 The history of the Abbey is laid out.
-There are old books and vestments, as well as old tools used in brewing.weltenburg abbey beer
+There are old books and vestments, as well as old tools used in brewing.

-I really found the exhibit detailing how the work was done in the church fascinating.
-There were unfinished sculptures showed how the plaster covers straw!
+I found the exhibit detailing how the work was done in the church fascinating.
+The unfinished sculptures showed how the plaster covered the straw.
 And you could see the layers needed to paint the many murals.

 Visiting the Weltenburg Kloster

 Today, only 7 Monks live on the grounds (they must rattle around a bit).
-The Abbey Biergarten is open during summer months, and people are welcome to come enjoy themselves in the beautiful surroundings.
-It’s possible to wade or swim in the Danube…or you can just enjoy an Eis on a warm day (like my friend Carrie!)
+The Abbey Biergarten is open during the summer months, and people are welcome to enjoy themselves in the beautiful surroundings.
+The small sand beach makes it possible to wade or swim in the Danube, or you can enjoy an Eis on a warm day.

 For information about visiting the Weltenburg Abbey, check out their Website –> Visiting the Weltenburg Abbey

-Kloster Weltenburg can be found just 5 Kilometers from Kelheim, approximately 30 minutes southwest (by car) from Regensburg.
-Be aware that the parking lot is a 10 minute walk from the entrance, and you walk between a wall and street.
+Kloster Weltenburg sits just 5 Kilometers from Kelheim, approximately 30 minutes southwest (by car) from Regensburg.
+Be aware that the parking lot is a 10-minute walk from the entrance, and you will walk between a wall and the street.

 Spend the Night within the walls of Kloster Weltenburg.

 “Gästehaus St. Georg – Weltenburger Klosterbetriebe GmbH provides modern but functionally furnished rooms.
 A rich buffet breakfast is available each morning.
-There is also a recreation room where guests can enjoy Weltenburger beer specialties that were brewed in the oldest monastery brewery in the world.
+And a recreation room where guests can enjoy Weltenburger beer specialties.
 There is also a traditional Klosterschenke lounge with a beer garden.
 The property also offers meals made from fresh produce from the region.
-Guests are also welcome to use the reading room where there is a selection of daily newspapers, nonfiction and fiction.”
+Guests are also welcome to use the reading room where there is a selection of daily newspapers, nonfiction, and fiction.”

 Click HERE for images of the rooms.